 My name is Danny Norwood and what I enjoy doing is fishing and boating on the lakes in South Carolina.
 Consequently, I have spent many years of my life doing just that.
 So with twenty eight years of experience on the waters of South Carolina, I have decided to share one of my adventures with you.

-This particular story is about a terrifying trip that my fishing buddy Shaun and I took on a very cold and windy day back in February 1997 on Lake Thurmond.
-At that time Lake Thurmond was called “Clark’s Hill Reservoir.”
-Anyway, I remember the story well because sheer terror makes a deep impression on the mind that time can’t easily erase.
+This particular story is about a terrifying trip that my fishing buddy Shawn and I took on a very cold and windy day back in February 1997 on Lake Thurmond.
+At that time, Lake Thurmond, a border lake of South Carolina and Georgia, was called “Clark’s Hill Reservoir."
+I remember the story well because sheer terror makes a deep impression on the mind that time can’t easily erase.
 So here is what happened on that trip.

 First of all, we got to the lake at sunrise with the air temperature in the 30’s.
 It was pretty cold, but we were dressed well for the cold weather.
-We put the boat in at Parksville Recreation Area and took off across the lake.
-Lake Thurmond is located on the border between Georgia and South Carolina, and we wanted to fish the Georgia side first because we knew some good fishing holes over there.
+We put the boat in at Parksville Recreation Area on the South Carolina side of the lake and took off toward the Georgia side where there were some good fishing holes.
 We traveled maybe two miles or a little less and started fishing.
 As we fished a few hours, we noticed the wind speed steadily increasing, but we kept on fishing thinking the wind was not going to be a bad problem.
 We were entirely wrong about the situation.
 The wind was an enormous problem because of the small boat we were traveling in.

 The boat we were fishing in was a 15 foot aluminum bass boat with a small 25 horsepower outboard motor.
 The hull of the boat is designed as a flat bottom boat with only 18 inches of depth.
 So, as you can see, this boat is not designed for the type of environment we were going to be traveling in.